-New Zealand's gaseous fuel emission factors are above the IPCC 2006 default range because New Zealand natural gas fields tend to have higher CO_2 content than most international gas fields.
+New Zealand's gaseous fuel emission factors are above the IPCC (2006) default range because New Zealand natural gas fields tend to have a higher $CO_2$ content than most international gas fields.
 This is verified by regular gas composition analysis.
-Emission factors for 2022 from all fields, along with the production weighted average, are included in annex 5.
+Emission factors for 2023 from all fields, along with the production weighted average, are included in annex 5.

 The annual gaseous fuel emission factor is calculated as an average of the emission factors of all natural gas fields in New Zealand, weighted by each field's relative production for the year.
-This method provides increased accuracy because it takes into account trends in gas field's production rates over time (e.g., the decline in production from both the Maui and Kapuni gas fields and their replacement by other new gas fields like Pohokura).
+This method provides increased accuracy because it considers trends in gas fields' production rates over time (e.g., the decline in production from both the Māui and Kapuni gas fields).
 This emission factor fluctuates slightly from year to year, mainly due to the relative production volume at different gas fields.

 Natural gas from the Kapuni gas field has a particularly high CO2 content.
 Historically, this field has been valued by the petrochemicals industry as a feedstock.
 However, most of the gas from this field is now treated, and the excess CO2 is removed at the Kapuni Gas Treatment Plant.
 Consequently, separate emission factors were used to calculate emissions from Kapuni treated and untreated gas, due to the difference in carbon content (see annex 5).
-Carbon dioxide removed from raw Kapuni gas (which is then vented) is reported in 1.B.2.c Venting and flaring.
+Carbon dioxide removed from raw Kapuni gas (which is then vented) is reported in category 1.B.2.c Venting and flaring.